211 Palm Beach/Treasure Coast

 Palm Beach Cancer Foundation DBA Sari Asher Center for Integrative Cancer Care

-To provide support for cancer patients and caregivers who cannot present in person for supportive care during the COVID-19 crisis.
+To provide support for cancer patients and caregivers who cannot present in person for supportive care.

 Palm Beach County Food Bank

-To provide food to children, seniors and hard-working families impacted by the COVID-19 crisis.
+To provide food to children, seniors and hard-working families impacted by COVID-19.

 Palm Beach School for Autism